Kaapeine/vstha.in/content/_index.md

 +++
 +++

-# Do you know where you are?

-This is my place on the internet to post whatever I want.
-When I make something now, I can have a link that points to it, located universally.
-Give the link to someone in real life, and they can access that whenever they'd like anywhere anytime.
-Pretty neat, I think.
+Hi, I'm Vathsa.
+I'm a Software Engineer with experience in full stack development and robotics.
+I've worked on web apps, a browser game, motion planning & visual SLAM for drones.
+I love programming and learning about how computers work under the hood.
+Outside of work, I enjoy sci-fi, heavy music, history, creative coding, synths.
+I also make music occasionally.

-Anyway, feel free to explore and you can reach me at msshrivathsa@gmail.com if you find anything to talk about.
+Feel free to explore and you can reach me at msshrivathsa@gmail.com if you find anything to talk about.
 \
 \
 \